 Different ways of thinking can set off profound chain reactions that rock our world.
 It seems pretty important that we examine our perspectives, worldviews, first premises, or claims to truth with care, and see what support they have on their side.

 So, I see philosophy’s relevance for our practical lives to be quite broad.
 We can think of philosophy itself as a way of life or an art of living.
 Socrates called it “the examined life.”
 Thoreau called it “living deliberately.”
 Existentialists use the language of “authenticity.”
 Communities around the world refer to their philosophical experiments as “intentional living.”
-All these phrases indicate that the philosophical life is one that is reflective, critical, creative, and empowered.
+All these phrases indicate that the philosophical life is one that is reflective, critical, creative, and empowering.

 So, what can the process of philosophy do for us?